Fuel vapor burns violently and a fuel fire can cause severe injuries.|

 - Do not use a device that would hold the fuel pump handle in the fill position.

 The fuel system may be under pressure.
 If you hear a hissing sound near the fuel filler door, do not refuel until the sound stops.
-Otherwise, fuel may spray out, which could cause serious personal injury.
+Otherwise, fuel may spray out, which could cause serious personal injury.|

-- Switch the ignition off.
+- Switch the engine off.